 The trustees of the charity are (alphabetically):

-Billy Chapman-Smith, Gary Lockwood, Sally Lockwood, Eileen Walthall and Karen Wildin.
+Billy Chapman-Smith, Gary Lockwood, Sally Lockwood, Tony Nevin (Zoo Ost Ltd) and Eileen Walthall.

 Our patrons are: